-Rollover Accident Attorneys Seeking Justice for Victims
+Rollover Accident Attorneys Seeking Timely Justice for Victims

 It is important for victims of rollover crashes to know that they have a limited amount of time to pursue civil action in their case.
 As per New York Civil Practice Law & Rules § 214, you generally have a three-year statute of limitations on personal injury claims, starting on the day of the crash.
-Generally, you have two years from the date of death to pursue a wrongful death claim.
+If you lost someone, generally, you have two years from the date of death to pursue a wrongful death claim.

 For your free consultation and case review, contact a Rosenberg & Gluck, L.L.P. representative today at (631) 451-7900.
 We can even assist our clients in Spanish.